MaxDroid42/raspotify_info_display/RPi/README.md

 # Info-Display for Raspotify

 It will be frustrating to follow this guide.
-Sorry!
+Sorry! *Note: it is using the HDMI-output*

 ## Installation
 * Install pip3 ```sudo apt install python3-pip```